Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

 where

-This mixed policy group $\vec{\pi}_{\text{mix}}$ only works throughout one episode.
+This mixed policy group $\vec{\pi}_{\text{mix}}$ is effective for only one episode.
 And the league sampler and combination sampler can generate a batch of different $\vec{\pi}_{\text{mix}}$ to run in parallel.
 This process is repeated to collect a batch of episodes for frontier policy optimization.
-The policy gradient w.r.t. the frontier policy parameters is calculated from the collected episodes and used to optimize each frontier policy of each agent type.
+The policy gradient (w.r.t. the frontier policy parameters) is calculated from the collected episodes and used to optimize each frontier policy of each agent type.